30-year home loan charges just 3.25%

 It's charging just 3.25% with no points, $1,199 in lender fees and a 30-day rate lock.

-That's just over a quarter of a percentage point less than the national average of 30-year loans — 4.27% with an average 0.26 points, according to our latest survey of major lenders.
+That's two-fifths of a percentage point less than the national average of 30-year loans for purchase — 3.65%, according to our latest survey of major lenders.

-You can get started by searching the best mortgage rates from scores of local banks and mortgage brokers in the Bankrate database.
+Get started by searching Bankrate's extensive database of the best mortgage rates from scores of local banks and mortgage brokers.

 You can use our mortgage calculator to determine the monthly payments for the amount you want to borrow with any home loan.

 It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay off the loan.

 American Interbanc Mortgage is based in Irvine, California, and enjoys an A+ rating from the Better Business Bureau.

 - Have a credit score of at least 740.